qn0x/blog/_posts/2017-08-02-jekyll-on-github-subdirectory.md

 ---
 title: Using Jekyll on Github, Served under a Subdirectory
 updated: 2017-08-02 18:30
+category: hosting
 ---

 For a long time I've wanted to write blogs but never got around to doing it.
 About half a year ago I discovered Jekyll.
 Back then I struggled to get the configurations right, getting stuck with different dependencies, using different themes, but most of all, I wanted to host my blog on Github under a subdirectory with a custom URL.
 I've searched both Github's and Jekyll's documentations for any kind of hint but never found one.
 Now, after letting it stew for a while I found a very simple solution: